Restoration of BMW's greatest sedan - the E38 740i M Sport.

 2001 740i Sport with 71,833 miles.
 Jet Black over Sand Beige leather and garage kept.
 Oil under the car, a burned-out gauge cluster LCD, a sagging headliner, and a low coolant light.
 Two sets of floor mats were stacked on top of each other, hiding dirty carpets underneath.
 But the body was straight, the paint was in very good shape, the undercarriage was rust-free, and the leather was crisp.
 Overall, the car looked great.

-I bought this car on a whim because I loved it when I saw it.
+I got lucky when I saw this car at a local auction and decided to take a gamble on it.
 This site documents what I've done to the car and how I did it in case it helps someone else with theirs.
+There's a small but helpful community of E38 owners on forums and YouTube that have given me some great advice and put together helpful DIY guides.